 Objectives of the Framework:

-Build intuition for current and future explanation techniques allowing for innovations in their use and in the creation of novel techniques.
+Build intuition for current and future explanation techniques by allowing for innovations in their use and in the creation of novel techniques.

-Produce data that can be used in developing metrics to measure utility of explanation techniques and benchmark their resource cost.
+Produce data that can be used to develop metrics to measure utility of explanation techniques and benchmark their resource cost.

 Experiment with ‘coalitions’ of machine learning & explanation services in a dynamic context to satisfy mission requirements with consideration of resource usage.